AI-MH/questionnaire2dialogue/README.md

     Model for therapist and client agent ('qwen', 'llama', etc.)

     -pc, --prompt_client, type=str
-    Prompt use for client agent (see prompts/*client*.txt )
+    Prompt use for client agent (see prompts/ )

     -pt, --prompt_therapist, type=str
-    Prompt use for therapist agent (see prompts/*therapist*.txt folder)
+    Prompt use for therapist agent (see prompts/)

     -ir, --iterative_rewrites, type=int, default=0
-    Number of rewrite we want therapist/client to rewrite according to judge comment
+    Number of rewrite we want therapist/client to rewrite

     -q, --questionnaire, type=str
-    Patient questionnaire (see patients/ folder)
+    Patient questionnaire/data as text

 ```